nomemory/mockneat-site/tutorial.md

 `Boolean` (or `boolean`) values can be generated using the [`bools()`](../docs#bools) (or `mockNeat.bools()`) method.

-As an additional feature `true` values can be generated with a given probability like in the example bellow.
+As an additional feature `true` values can be generated with a given probability like in the example below.

 ```java
 import static net.andreinc.mockneat.unit.types.Bools.bools;